 Plus leaving the stomach empty for long periods of time can cause gastric juices to irritate the stomach lining.
 So smaller frequent meals are very beneficial.

 Coconut water possesses anti-inflammatory properties as well as being full of antioxidants and electrolytes.
 These all help soothe an inflamed stomach lining.
 Drink 2 or 3 cups a day in between meals.
 Avoid any brands with added sugars or citric acid.

 Try and relax

 I know it’s easier said than done but try and relax if you can.
 Stressing over your Gastritis flare will only make things worse.
 It’s all too easy to let your mind work overtime and think of little else.
-Believe me I have been there.
+Believe me, I have been there.
 But do Try and distract yourself if you can, go for a gentle walk, take a hot bubble bath, or watch your favourite TV show.
-It will allow your body to be calm and relax and allow it to start healing.
+It will allow your body to be calm and relaxed and allow it to start healing.